Going Up? The 6 Best Bosun’s Chairs & Climbing Harnesses Tweet

 With the potential for the skin to become nipped or chafed, choose long sleeve shirts and try not to wear shorts.
-I get that often you will be out on the hottest days, taking full advantage of the warmer weather.
-But think of it like this: professional workers wear protective overalls no matter what the weather.
-And they do it because it protects them against harm.
+I get that often you will be out on the hottest days to take full advantage of the warmer weather.

 Choose Protective Footwear